jguzauckas/json-pickle/README.md

 The recommended order for information is:

+1. vscode-settings
-1. install
+2. install
-2. serializing
+3. serializing
-3. deserializing
+4. deserializing
-4. iterables
+5. iterables

 Then, in the work folder, work on the following:
 1. classwork-write